bridgingfutures/chirpy-test/_posts/2025-12-07-temporary-protection-permanent-temporariness.md

   - limbo
 ---

-Bridging Futures is a UK-based, Ukrainian-led non-profit working to help build a pathway to long-term settlement for people on the UK’s Ukraine visa schemes.
+Bridging Futures is a UK-based, Ukrainian-led non-profit working to help build a pathway to long-term settlement for people under the UK’s Ukraine visa schemes.

 This first post traces how the position of Ukrainians in the UK has quietly shifted from genuine temporary protection to a form of permanent temporariness – in some respects leaving us, in the long term, worse off than people who arrived irregularly.